 4. Hire team players and get them invested in the process

-At the other end of customer interactions with your brand are employees, who are key in creating a great customer experience.
+At the other end of customer interactions with your brand are employees, who are key to creating a great customer experience.

 If a customer happens to mention a birthday when reserving tables, the manager pays a visit to the table and extends wishes to exactly the right person.

-If an employee overhears a customer expressing their like or dislikes for something, every staff member is intimated to take necessary actions.
+If an employee overhears a customer expressing their likes or dislikes for something, every staff member is intimated to take necessary actions.

 Danny Meyer believes in hiring the right people to enable such a customer experience.